 Who can open a bank account?

 Most providers will only need you to be over 18 to open a bank account, but some banks might have additional requirements for certain types of accounts.
-This could be a minimum credit rating if the account comes with perks or benefits.
+This could mean a minimum credit score, especially if the account comes with perks or benefits.

 How do I close a current account?

-If you want to close your account, you’ll normally be able to do this by contacting your bank either by phone, post, or meeting face to face and letting them know.
+If you want to close your account, you’ll normally be able to do this by contacting your bank either by phone or post, or by meeting face to face and letting them know.